Step by Step Guide for FinTech Startups

 The referral program is an excellent instrument for attracting new users without serious investments in marketing.
 However, the standard referral programs are becoming ineffective.
 Thus the addictive referral programs are an exciting instrument for attracting new users, and the case with Robinhood proves it.

-Here is just the common list of issues you should take into account before processing with the development stage such as design thinking for a better idea validation or legal aspect of your FinTech startup.
+Here is just the common list of issues you should take into account before processing with the development stage such as design thinking for a better idea validation or legal aspect of your product innovation FinTech startup.

 We, at 4ire Labs, assist with idea validation, delivering the POC in a more fast and efficient way.
 Due to close collaboration and partnership with FinTech legal firms, our clients could be assured in the Legal compliance of their businesses or applying for EMI license required for integrating with electronic banking API and further product development.